SpitFire-666/Toshiba-T5200/README.md

 # Floppy Disk Drive (FDD)

-- 26-pin (non-standard) FDD connector, which carries data + power.
+- 26-pin (non-standard) FDD connector, which carries data + power
 - These drives are prone to failure, and rarely work anymore
 - ℹRecommend the floppy drive mod below which involves hacking a ribbon cable to allow a standard 34-pin floppy (or Gotek USB floppy emulator) to work